Nault/docs/_posts/2021-07-11-portable-nault-with-linux.md

 **A.** Edit the source list:

+From a terminal run this:

+    nano /etc/apt/sources.list

-From a terminal run this and add the lines to the bottom.
+..and add these lines to the bottom.
 It's to be able to install gcc-4.8 and g++-4.8:

-    nano /etc/apt/source.list
     deb http://ftp.us.debian.org/debian/ jessie main contrib non-free
     deb-src http://ftp.us.debian.org/debian/ jessie main contrib non-free

-When finished, exit the nano editor by ctrl+x
+When finished, exit the nano editor by ctrl+x and update apt:

+    apt update

 **B.** Install dependencies not included with Slax

-From a terminal run:
+From a terminal run (one line at a time):

-    apt install curl -y
-    apt install git -y
+    apt install curl git -y
     curl -sL https://deb.nodesource.com/setup_12.x | bash -
     apt install nodejs -y
-    apt install build-essential -y
-    apt install libudev-dev -y
-    apt install libusb-1.0-0-dev -y
+    apt install libudev-dev libusb-1.0-0-dev make build-essential pkg-config -y apt install gcc-4.8 g++-4.8 -y

-    apt install libatk-bridge2.0-0 -y
+If using Slax 9 (Debian 9) you will also need these to run the AppImage later:

-    apt install libgtk-3-0 -y
+    apt install libatk-bridge2.0-0 libgtk-3-0 -y
-    apt install make -y
-    apt install build-essential -y
-    apt install pkg-config -y
-    apt install gcc-4.8 g++-4.8 -y

-It will take a while but will allow you to use NPM and build Nault.

 **C.** Compile Nault

-From a terminal run:
+From a terminal run (one line at a time):

     git clone https://github.com/Nault/Nault
     cd Nault